General Information

 Figure 2 shows a schematic three-dimensional view of the bridge.

-The stay cables are anchored to the girder by a turnbuckle and a multi-bent rebar.
-The girder has a hole in the web region, through which the multi-bent rebar passes.
-Figure 5 shows an anchorage viewed from above.
+The anchorage consists of a turnbuckle (open body) and a multi-bent rebar.
+The girder has a web hole, through which the multi-bent rebar passes.

 The stay cables are anchored to the pylon as shown in figure 7.

-The stay cables are anchored to the pylon top by a single embedded U-bar, and the front stays are stacked one on top of the other.
-Figure 8 shows a schematic cross-section of the pylon top region.
+The stays are anchored to the pylon's top end by a U-anchor, and the front stays are stacked one on top of the other.
+Stays and the U-anchor are directly connected.
+Figure 8 shows a schematic cross-section of the anchorage region.

 Stay Cable Vibration